LunCoSim/hyperdesci/HYPERDESCI_MANIFESTO.md

 # THE HYPERDESCI MANIFESTO 🧪🚀
 ## SCIENCE TO THE MOON! 🌙

-## WE'RE BUILDING THE SCIENCE COMMONS TOGETHER!

 MEGAPI is the rocket fuel powering the next scientific revolution!
-We're souvereing individuals who know that when science wins, we ALL win!
+We're sovereign individuals who know that when science wins, we ALL win!

 ## WHY WE'RE HERE

-The old ways of funding science are BORING and SLOW!
-We're building something better:
+The old ways of funding science are SLOW and INEFFICIENT!
+Every MEGAPI token:

-- Science gets funded in REAL-TIME by REAL PEOPLE 🔬
+- Funds real science in REAL-TIME🔬
+- Gives you governance power 🗳️
 - When science wins, MEGAPI grows! 📈
-- 1 MEGAPI = SCIENCE! 🥧

 ## THE MEGAPI WAY